anodyne/docs/configuration.md

 ### Metadata

-Nova comes with some default metadata that's picked up by search engines like Google and Duck Duck Go to display in search results.
+Nova comes with some default metadata that's picked up by search engines like Google and DuckDuckGo to display in search results.
 You can update the metadata for your through variables in the `application/config/nova.php` file.

 Nova ships with the following default metadata: